xSolutions365/bank-account-api/BankAccountAPI.Tests/README.md

 # Bank Account Solution

-This solution contains a simple Bank Account MVC project with a REST API and accompanying unit tests.
+This solution contains a simple Bank Account MVC project with a REST API, a front-end built with Razor Pages, and accompanying unit tests.

 ## Project Overview